tamarapiksa/videoplayer/README.md

 # videoplayer

-Creating a video player using HTML/CSS.
+Creating YouTube video player replica.
+Focus on HTML/CSS elements and working with image and video tags.